 Tips for Making Accessible Static Digital Maps

 Use descriptive text for your map’s title, captions, alt text, links, and more to conveys your map’s message.

 Provide general contact information that is easy to find and ensure that staff is available to answer questions.

 Export Usable Formats

 Export flattened PDFs (without layers) with as few attributes as possible or items may disappear when applying accessibility.

 Tag Your Map

 Tag everything in your map as one figure or image.
 Add a brief alternative (alt) text to flow with the document’s other text elements.

-Find these tips and more when you download the Static Map Accessibility Quick Card.
+Find these tips and more when you download the Static Digital Map Accessibility Quick Card.